 ‘The London International Mime Festival is this year dominated by circus, if on a different scale.
 Ockham’s Razor is a company of five aerialists whose work feels very fresh.
 Their latest piece, Not Until We Are Lost, is a promenade affair, the action playing out beside and above the milling spectators.
 At first, thrust into the black cube that is the new Platform Theatre behind King’s Cross, one doesn’t know where to look.
 Perhaps at the spotlit harpist plucking a golden clarsach in the corner?

 When, suddenly, a bare foot appears by my ear, I realise I’ve unwittingly been leaning against a tall, glass chimney lined with paper, from which a person is scrabbling to emerge.
 Before long both she and the scrunched paper have comically disappeared, as if sucked down a waste disposal.
 It makes for a lively start.
 Major items of gym apparatus slowly come into focus.
 A giant rack provides a mountainside up which all five performers labour, hands and feet tied to their neighbour’s – a test of amicable cooperation.
 Each then whooshes back downhill as if on the Cresta Run.
-A set of gym bars is the setting for a mini romcom, as two guys cajole a reluctant girl into playing their games.
+A set of gym bars is the setting for a mini romcom, as two guys cajole a reluctant girl into playing their cozino games.
+Betting sites are the best and which ones are less than stellar, try UFABET!
 She eventually seems happy to let them swing her by the ankles, before goosing them with friendly mischief of her own.

 ‘ The piece is a promenade performance for an audience of about 125 people.
 One of its best features is the British composer Graham Fitkin’s score, played live by the Scottish harpist Ruth Wall.
 Her delicate web of sound is enhanced by a choir whose members mingle among us, singing mainly in Latin.
 The effect is surprising and quietly magical.